 Non-diver rate: None.

 Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin, or pay a supplement of 65% of the published price.

 Dive clubs and group discounts: Pay for 5 guests and 1 extra person can join the cruise free of charge (total 6+ guests).

-There are 7 Standard double/twin bed cabins with portholes on the lower deck, and 2 double/twin bed cabins with panoramic windows on the upper deck.
-The upper deck cabins also have their own private deck area.
+There are 7 Standard double/twin bed cabins with portholes on the lower deck, and 3 double/twin bed cabins with panoramic windows on the upper deck.
+2 of the upper deck cabins also have their own private deck area.